The Advent Wreath

 The Advent Wreath – Photo by Hans from Pixelbay

 A very ancient tradition, born in the countries of Germanic and Anglo-Saxon culture, involves the preparation of the Advent wreath (called Adventskranz), made of evergreen branches (fir, pine, etc.) and red and white candles.
-The creator was Johann Hinrich Wichern (1808-1881), a Protestant pastor and evangelical theologian.
+Its creator was Johann Hinrich Wichern (1808-1881), a Protestant pastor and evangelical theologian.

 Today the Advent Wreath has a circular base structure, covered with branches of evergreen plants on which 4 candles are placed.
 The shape of the wreath, circular, without beginning or end, covered with evergreen leaves, represents eternity and eternal life found in Christ.